 - Tetralogy of Fallot

-- Changes to the heart because of heart attack, heart failure, and long-standing high blood pressure
+- Changes to the heart because of heart attack, heart failure, or long-standing high blood pressure

-- Endocarditis—infection of the inner lining of heart valves and chambers
+- Endocarditis, an infection of the inner lining of heart valves and chambers

-- Cardiac myxoma—a benign soft tumor within the heart (rare)
+- Cardiac myxoma, a benign soft tumor within the heart.
+This is rare.

 - Rapid breathing or trouble breathing

 - Chest pain